 - “Member(s) in good standing” is defined as a Member whose assessments, fees and any and all other charges are current for all Properties in which the Owner has an ownership interest and who’s Member Privileges are not suspended.

 - “Member Privileges” are granted Member Cardholders in good standing who may vote, serve on the Board or Committees, speak at Membership and Board meetings, join and participate in Chartered Clubs, receive discounted rates for golf and bowling, attend free RCSC events and entertainment, and use all available RCSC Facilities subject to the Corporate Documents.
 Owners who cannot meet the Member documentation requirements shall not be issued a Member Card and shall not receive any Member Privileges.

-- “Management” is defined as Senior Management: General Manager, Assistant General Manager, Director of Golf and Grounds, Director of Bowling Operations, Director of Human Resources, Director of Member Services and Controller.
+- “Management” is defined as Senior Management: General Manager, Assistant General Manager, Director of Finance, Director of Golf and Grounds, Director of Bowling, Director of Human Resources, and Director of Events & Entertainment.

 - “Owner(s)” or “the Owner(s)” is defined as any individual or entity holding or owning a current ownership interest in a Property.1.
 If a trust holds or owns the ownership interest in the Property, then the Owner(s) shall be no more than two of the Grantors, or if deceased, no more than two remainder beneficiaries of the trust.
 Remainder, contingent or non-vested beneficiaries of a trust shall not be considered Owner(s).

 2. If a Company holds or owns the current ownership interest in the Property, then the Owner(s) shall be no more than two individuals selected by the Company from its shareholders, members or partners provided that said individuals have an ownership interest in said Company.